symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 It’s important to be specific when talking about racism.
 AP says: “The terms *systemic racism*, *structural racism* and *institutional racism* refer to social, political and institutional systems and cultures that contribute to racial inequality in areas such as employment, health care, housing, the criminal justice system and education.”
 The guide advises using these specific terms rather than shortening them to just *racism*.

-As opposed to describing individuals as *racist*, AP recommends describing specific words or actions (or practices or policies) as *racist*—or, if it’s more appropriate, “*xenophobic*, *bigoted*, *biased*, *nativist*, *racially divisive*, or in some cases, simply *racial*.”
+As opposed to describing individuals as *racist*, AP recommends describing specific words or actions (or practices or policies) as *racist*&mdash;or, if it’s more appropriate, “*xenophobic*, *bigoted*, *biased*, *nativist*, *racially divisive*, or in some cases, simply *racial*.”
 AP advises against using terms such as “*racially charged*, *racially motivated* or *racially tinged*, euphemisms which convey little meaning.”
 It also recommends writers “[p]rovide context and historical perspective when appropriate to help convey the impact or implications of the words or actions.”

 ## Style guide

+This is a selection of more specific terms.
+You can find many additional entries in the guides referenced.

 ### antisemitism